-St Peter's pool Marsaxlokk is another lovely beautiful natural peaceful inlet pool that is frequented by many tourists locals.
+St Peter's Pool Marsaxlokk is another lovely beautiful natural peaceful inlet pool that is frequented by many tourists locals.
 It is an ideal location where you can relax away from the daily busy tourist areas.
 Located between Marsaxlokk fishing village and Delimara Point.

 It is located in the south of Malta surrounded by the lovely blue deep waters and natural limestone rocks.
 It attracts swimmers for its crystal clear azure and light green colours and also offering ideal areas for snorkelling.

 When the sea is calm it is a beautiful green and blue color.
-Which is wi

 Worth visiting for people to like to snorkel and divers to discover the lovely fish and rocks that they can discover whilst exploring the area.